Oakland Center Non-profit Partners

 Each month, the Center highlights a different nonprofit by featuring it in the Center’s printed and electronic materials, providing a table in the courtyard for materials and conversation, and sharing information about the group during Center services.

 For more information about the program, or to get involved, contact Constance at 510) 547-1979 ext.
-100, or e-mail constance@OaklandCSLorg.
-Please note that the application period for 2018 is now closed.
+1, or e-mail info@OaklandCSLorg.
+Please note that the application period for 2019 is now closed.

 2018 Non-profit Partners